vektor-inc/vk-blocks-pro/readme.txt

 [ Add function ][ Spacer / Common margin ] Add size option XXL/XXS.
 [ Add function ][ Grid Column Card (Pro) ] Add border width setting to grid column card block.
 [ Add function ][ Outer (Pro) ] Added option to min height setting.
-[ Specification Change ][ Custom CSS (Pro) ] Changed the custom CSS text area to be wider [ Specification Change ][ Outer ] Remove the negative margin for .vk_outer-width-full.
+[ Specification change ][ Custom CSS (Pro) ] Changed the custom CSS text area to be wider [ Specification change ][ Outer ] Remove the negative margin for .vk_outer-width-full.
 [ Bug fix ] Fixed an issue with redundant JavaScript loading in the WordPress 6.5 environment.
 [ Bug fix ] Remove min-height from "Custom CSS" on edit screen.
 [ Other ] Fixed useSetting deprecated

 = 1.72.1 =
-[ Specification Change ][ Pro ] Attend to I18N Improvements in 6.5.
+[ Specification change ][ Pro ] Attend to I18N Improvements in 6.5.
 [ Other ] Fixed useSetting deprecated
 [ Bug fix ] Fixed an issue with redundant JavaScript loading in the WordPress 6.5 environment.

 = 1.72.0 =
-[ Specification Change ][ Child Page List ] Hide "Term's name on Image" and "Taxonomies (all)" display options.
+[ Specification change ][ Child Page List ] Hide "Term's name on Image" and "Taxonomies (all)" display options.
 [ Design Bug Fix ][ Balloon ] Harmonized icon image display in balloon blocks with frontend editing.
 [ Design Bug fix ][ grid-column ] Fixed vk_gridColumn_item to be aligned to the beginning and to be the basic width size of the parent element.
 [ Design Bug fix ][ group ] Fixed an issue where internal links were not working in group block style stitches.